kantegory/support-chat/README.md

-# socketio-chat
+# support-chat

-Node.JS simple chat, using express, mongoDB and socket.io
+Node.JS simple chat for be in contact with admin/support.

 ## Installing: